 Traditional red-sauce pastas are great with Italian reds whose acidity matches the tangy acidity of the tomato sauce; a crisp Riesling or Sauvignon Blanc will cut through the fat in a creamy white sauce.

 If you’re dishing out a hearty Irish stew, serving a robust red — a Malbec or Cabernet Sauvignon — will complete the meal.

+Remember, though, these are only guidelines.
 The best rule to follow when pairing a wine with a meal is to simply follow the lead of your palette.

 Posted with permission of CTV news.